braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/line.md

 Before you send your message, test your webhook.
 Make sure your Line ID is saved in Braze (or find it and test as a customized user), and use the preview to send the test message:

-![An image of the test tab in the Braze webhook builder showing you can preview the message by sending it to an existing user.][3]
+![Test tab in the Braze webhook builder that shows you can preview the message by sending it to an existing user.][3]

 If you receive the message successfully, you can start to configure its delivery settings.